GIXLabs/input_challenge_ntu/README.md

 ![Gif of plugging wires in](assets/wiring.gif)

 The potentiometer wires go into the green terminal blocks with three holes.
-The black wire needs to go into the center hole, but the other two can be place in either side hole (but not the same one!).
+The black wire needs to go into the center hole, but the other two can be placed in either side hole (but not the same one!).

 ![Wired potentiometer](assets/wiring_potentiometer.svg)